amamel/banano-node-docker/readme.md

 ## Talk to the Banano node Command Line Interface (CLI)

-To execute commands from the Banano node's Command Line Interface (CLI), you have two options:
+Banano node runs inside the banano-node container.
+In order to execute commands from its [Command Line Interface](https://docs.nano.org/commands/command-line-interface/) you'll have to enter the container or execute them from the Banano node's Command Line Interface (CLI), you have two options:

 **Option 1: Enter the Banano node container and execute commands directly:**

 ```
 docker exec -it banano-node /usr/bin/bananode <command>
 ```

 **Option 2: Use the shorthand alias provided by the installer for executing Banano node and wallet commands:**

 ```
 benis <command>
 ```